mgstigler/Alexa/README.md

-# Node.js Alexa Skills Kit Samples
+# Node.js Alexa Skills

-## Alexa Skills Kit Documentation
+## Alexa Skills Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).

 ## Contents